JosephLeger/Workflow_RNA-seq/README.md

 # Workflow description

-This workflow was designed to perform analyzes of Bulk RNA-sequencing data, from FASTQ files to identification of differentially expressed genes.
+This workflow was designed to perform analyzes of Bulk RNA-sequencing data, from FASTQ files to the identification of differentially expressed genes.

 It is deliberately not automated, and requires launching the scripts manually one after the other, keeping full user control and allowing custom options, whilst retaining some standardization and repeatability.
-Therefore, it is well suited for users who want to perform analyzes step by step by taking the time to understand the results of one step before launching the next one, and possibly change the options accordingly.
+Therefore, it is well suited for users who want to perform analyzes step by step by taking the time to understand the results of one step before launching the next one, and possibly change the parameters accordingly.

 Two quantification methods are available in this workflow :
 * **STAR Raw Counts :** This method generates a count table with integer values corresponding to exact aligned read numbers for each gene.
 Reads are first mapped using **STAR**, then quantified using **featureCount**.